codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

-Deploying Ruby on Rails from GitHub to Dotcloud
+Deploying Django from GitHub to Dotcloud
 ======================

-In this screencast we're gonna deploy a Ruby on Rails application from a GitHub repository to Dotcloud using the Codeship.
+In this screencast we're gonna deploy a Django application from a GitHub repository to Dotcloud using the Codeship.

-I've got a simple Ruby on Rails application called [codefish][codefish-repo] which contains some RSpec examples.
+I've got a simple Django application called [codefish][codefish-repo] which contains some tests.
 If you want to follow along these setup steps on your computer, just fork the repository. [move mouse pointer over "fork" button]

-![GitHub codefish-rails][screenshot-codefish-repo]
+![GitHub codefish-django][screenshot-codefish-repo]